zeospec/bangalore.python.org.in/_posts/2016-07-16-machine-learning-workshop.md

 The workshop was focused on getting started with machine learning using `scikit-learn`.
 [Amol Agarwal][] started workshop with basics of numpy & matplotlib.
 He then explained what is machine learning, supervised and unsupervised learning.

 After that, he explained several topics including classifiers, SVM, regression, clustering and validation.
-He showed machine learning use cases with examples like spam classification and facial recognistion.
+He showed machine learning use cases with examples like spam classification and facial recognition.

 [Content of workshop][] is available on github.